naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 }
 ```

 **Recall** that the host for calling the endpoint was not provided in the `GreetingService`.
 So, when `getGreeting` method will be called, `HttpClient` will resolve the path of the endpoint as `http://localhost:4200/hello`.
-This path will obviously return an error if the application is run normally.
+This path will return an error if the application is run normally.

-Nginx configuration above configures a proxy which will intercept all the calls to `/hello` endpoint and redirect it to `http://greeter_api:8084/hello` (which is the Docker URL for the REST endpoint created earlier).
+Nginx configuration above configures a proxy that will intercept all the calls to `/hello` endpoint and redirect it to `http://greeter_api:8084/hello` (which is the Docker URL for the REST endpoint created earlier).

 ### Create a Docker image of the Angular application